Life-lines/OVRTT---Open-VR-Toe-Tracker/README.md

 <br>

 - Starting with the 9V battery clip-on, solder the wire that attaches to the positive side of the battery to the middle pin of the SLW-121586-5A-D slide switch.
-- Solder the wire that attaches from the negative side of the battery clip on to one of the `GND` pins on the Arduino Nano broad.
+- Solder the wire that attaches from the negative side of the battery clip-on to one of the `GND` pins on the Arduino Nano broad.
 - Solder one of the side pins on the SLW-121586-5A-D switch to the `VIN` pin on the Arduino board using a wire, it doesn't matter which, unless you've prepared very short wires.
 In that case, and if you've decided to use the "front slider" to cover the battery recharging port, you will solder this wire to the side that is closest to the battery, when the switch is fitted inside the box. -picture- On the second tracker, you will have to do the same, but on the opposite side, since the boxes are mirrored as far as the switch and battery positions go.

 <br>

 At this point the SLW-121586-5A-D switch should be soldered to the battery clip-on and the Arduino board.
 What is left is to solder the RDC1047A03 linear sensor to the Arduino board.
 If you have already uploaded the sketch to the Arduino board, you can test the solder by attaching the battery to the clip-on and flipping the switch!
 If a green light briefly turns on, then a blue one blinks about every 5 seconds, you're all good!

+Remove the battery from the clip-on before soldering the linear sensor.

 <br>

 - Solder the washer pin (pin that is opposite of the plate with the 3 holes) on the RDC1047A03 linear sensor to the `A4` pin on the Arduino board with a wire
 - Solder the middle pin on the RDC1047A03 linear sensor to one of the `GND` pins on the Arduino board
 - Solder the last pin on the RDC1047A03 linear sensor to the `3V3` pin on the Arduino board
-- __NOTICE__: the washer pin may __ONLY__ be soldered to one of the analogue pins on the board - `A0` to `A7`.
+- __NOTICE__: the washer pin may __ONLY__ be soldered to one of the analogue pins on the board - `A0` to `A7` - the default Ardino sketches are set to read from the `A4` pin.
 If the other two pins of the linear sensor are soldered as described above (middle to `GND` pin) the raw curl value will be at 0, and the raw bend value will be at 1023.
 You may switch these two connections (middle to `3V3` pin) but then you will also have to edit the OVRTTconsole config file and swap the "curl" and "bend" values from the default configuration.

 Repeat steps above for the other tracker.